Bigpoint/slim-bootstrap/README.md

 ### Custom Authentication

 If you want, you can define your own authentication class which for example reads from a database.
-If you want to do this you have to implement the (Authentication interface)[src/SlimBootstrap/Authentication.php].
+If you want to do this you have to implement the [Authentication interface](src/SlimBootstrap/Authentication.php).

 ## License & Authors